MoffettMcKenna/Getting-and-Cleaning-Data-Project/CodeBook.md

 * Axis - The XYZ direction the measurement was taken on.
 In some cases the function requires extra information.
 In this case it is added to the end of the feature and seperated from the Axis by a comma.
 So, to apply this to the first feature in the list, tBodyAcc-mean()-X, it is a measurement of BodyAcc along the X Axis over time and then passed into the mean() function.
+There are no units for any of the variables.
+The Volunteer ID is between 1 and 30, and the Activity is one of either Walking, Going Up Stairs, Going Down Stairs, Seated, Standing, or Laying Down.
+All the features were normalized to be between -1 and 1.

+### Variables
 - Volunteer - An unique id number assigned to each volunteer for the study.
 - Activity - Which of the activities the volunteer was performing when the feature data was gathered.
 - tBodyAcc-mean()-X